Tattoo Artist

 I have some ideas for a tattoo. a collage kind of thing but i would like to see a drawing of it before i commit.

-Asked by jay almost 12 years ago
+Asked by jay over 12 years ago

 Okay.
 I'm missing a question with this one.
 I would definitely have your tattoo artist draw something up before tattooing you.
 That way you don't get flying genitals tattooed on you as a joke...

-Asked by Gloria about 11 years ago
+Asked by Mill about 12 years ago

 is it true a lot of tattoo artists won't touch up another's work?
 I got tribal work done on my ribcage and the outlines ended up blurring.
 The original artist is no longer nearby and i would like to ask my current artist to do it-- is it ok to ask?

-Asked by rocky almost 12 years ago
+Asked by rocky over 12 years ago

 Ask away.
 Many artists will touch another artist's work, especially if the original artist is no longer available.